Kerem-Sami-Coop/caishen_stonks/docs/index.rst

 ====================
-caishen-dashboard-BE
+caishen-dashboard
 ====================

-This is the documentation of **caishen-dashboard-BE**.
+This is the documentation of **caishen-dashboard**.

 .. note::